 Pages: The screens you design or install in your environment for end users.
 These can include web screens, email screens, mobile web screens and SMS screens as designed in the visual development environment.
 For example, a pop-up web screen or a Supplier_List web screen each equals 1 application object.

 API/Service operations: Methods from web services, REST APIs or integration connectors that you consume or expose.
-APIs in extensions, the Java or C# code that you reuse in OutSystems Platform, are not accounted for.
+APIs in extensions, the C# code that you reuse in OutSystems Platform, are not accounted for.

 What constitutes a page?

 Pages are the web screens, email screens, mobile web screens, SMS screens as designed in the visual development environment.
 Web blocks are not pages, but screen components.
 Therefore they’re not counted.

 When a single page includes multiple tabs, what is counted?

 If each tab is implemented in a different web screen in the designer, they are different pages and each is an application object.
 If each tab is implemented in the same screen with web blocks or inline, they all constitute just 1 page or 1 application object.

 What about pop-ups on a single page?

 If the content of the popup is a different web screen, the screen in the popup is counted as a page and therefore is an application object.
 This is the default when you scaffold a popup or use Richwidgets popup components.

 Usually, a tiny help message will not have its own screen, but will instead be something like a tool tip and therefore is not counted as an application object.
 If the popup has some transactional logic, it is usually implemented in a different screen and therefore counts as an application object.
 The developer will decide the best design.

 Do internal system database tables count for the application object total?